Recordkeeping Resolutions

 Your assets are the property and equipment you use for your business.
 Keep a complete and detailed record of these assets, including when you acquired them and the cost.
 These records will allow you to properly depreciate the assets and report the correct gain or loss upon disposal.

 Does recordkeeping seem daunting?
-The secret is to come up with a system that works for you.
-It can be a notepad, large labeled envelopes, Excel spreadsheets, Quicken or QuickBooks, or apps such as WAVE Financial, Mint, YNAB and Yodlee Money.
+The secret is to come up with a system (or mix of systems) that works for you.
+It can be a notepad, large labeled envelopes, Excel or Google spreadsheets, Quicken or QuickBooks, or apps such as WAVE Financial, Xero and Freshbooks.
 Since many artists are partially or totally self-employed for tax purposes, you may want to look at Schedule C, where you’ll see expense categories.
 They’re flexible (e.g. advertising could be your website).

 Finally, don’t make your recordkeeping system too cumbersome or you’ll fall off the wagon — just like those new gym members with good intentions in January who stop working out in March.